 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

-Phishing is not the only heinous use for such mail, other scams are also common.
-These emails are employed to distribute trojans, ransomware and other malware as well.
-Regardless of what these emails are presented as, what they claim, request or demand - the end-goal is the same - to generate revenue for their designers.
+Phishing is not the only malicious use for such mail - other scams are also common.
+These emails are employed to distribute Trojans, ransomware and other malware as well.
+Regardless of how these emails are presented, what they claim, request, or demand, the end-goal is the same: to generate revenue for the designers.

 How do spam campaigns infect computers?

-How to avoid installation of malware?
+How to avoid installation of malware

 Subject: Transaction Received of BTC 0.55615081 has been processed.

 A payment has been received into yuor Blockchain Wallet, To view the details of your transaction on the blockchain, click thelink below.Dear Customer(a).If you can not open the link.
 Direct email to inbox.